Frequently Asked Questions

-My fee of $175 for a 45-minute session is commensurate with other health care professionals with my degree of specialized training in the Ventura and Pasadena areas.
+My fee for a 45-minute session is commensurate with other health care professionals with my degree of specialized training in the Ventura and Pasadena areas.
 Please contact me for more information.
 As I explain below, I offer a sliding scale and can give you documentation that you may use to obtain partial reimbursement from your PPO insurance provider, HSA, or other flexible health care benefits.

 Do you offer a sliding scale?

 Yes, I do offer a sliding scale in certain circumstances.
 If you would like to discuss the sliding scale with me, please leave me a voicemail at (805) 256-3497 and I will return your call promptly.